 There are readings for each topic and they generally cover the mathematical underpinnings.
 Reading statistical work can be challenging the first time you do it.
 There will be a temptation to skip over all the math - don't!
 The math is often where the action is in statistical work.
 Read carefully and go line by line making sure you understand.
 Obviously, read the required readings and any others that pique your curiosity.
 In addition, though, engage with the readings: take notes, write down your impressions or confusions, talk with your classmates, and post questions on Piazza (see below).
-All of your classes should be helping you learn and pushing forward your broader career goals.
-You will be more creative and do better work the more you actively read.
+All of your classes should be pushing your research forward and you will be more creative the more you actively read.